Complete Guide to the Endocannabinoid System

 Every person – and many animals – has an endocannabinoid system (ECS), a complex network of receptors, lipids, and enzymes that plays a significant role in governing homeostasis and how we individually experience cannabis.

 While the ECS was identified only in the late 1980s, it quickly became one of the most important scientific discoveries to date.
-The ECS is involved in sleep, appetite, immune function, and virtually every critical life function.
-When the endocannabinoid system is out of balance, we are also off-kilter and not functioning at an optimal level.
+The ECS is involved with sleep, appetite, immune function, and virtually every critical life function.
+When the endocannabinoid system is out of balance, we are also off-kilter and not functioning optimally.
 Endocannabinoid deficiencies often precede disease, which is one reason why the system is dubbed “the master regulator.”

 How the Endocannabinoid System Works